ntombi-berwyn/Haskell-Mini-Projects/README.md

 # Haskell-Mini-Projects
-A collection of small Haskell projects.
+A collection of small Haskell projects and exercises.